hhosseinian/GenerativeAI_Paintings/README.md

 Project Setup:

-[Done] Create GitHub repository and add README.md.
+[Done] Create a GitHub repository and add README.md.
-[Done] Set up environment (install TensorFlow/PyTorch, other dependencies).
+[Done] Set up the environment (install TensorFlow/PyTorch, other dependencies).
-[Done] Download and organize Monet dataset.
+[Done] Download and organize the Monet dataset.

 Data Preparation:

-Explore and visualize dataset.
+Explore and visualize the dataset.
 (Optional) Apply data augmentation.
 Prepare data pipeline for training.